 The centerpiece of the Presidential Range of the White Mountains is nothing less than the tallest peak in the northeast (6,288 feet).
-More famously, Mount Washington habitually witnesses the globe’s most severe weather—due to its elevation and its location at the convergence of several major storm patterns.
+More famously Mount Washington habitually witnesses the globe’s most severe weather—due to its elevation and its location at the convergence of several major storm patterns.

-Mount Washington’s brutal wind and cold are proclaimed locally as a testament to the hearty nature of Live Free or Die state residents.
-The summit held the record for the highest wind speed ever recorded (231 mph) for several decades and reached a record low temperate of -50 degrees Fahrenheit in January 1885.
+Mount Washington’s brutal wind and cold is proclaimed locally as a testament to the hearty nature of Live Free or Die state residents.
+The summit held the record for highest wind speed ever recorded (231 mph) for several decades and reached a record low temperate of -50 degrees Fahrenheit in January 1885.
 The Mount Washington Observatory recorded a wind chill of -103 degrees as recently as 2004.
-The mountain today is a popular attraction for visitors who ascend the top via hiking trail, precarious auto road, or popular cog railway.
+The mountain today is a popular attraction for tourists who ascend the top via hiking trail, precarious auto road, or popular cog railway.

 White Sands National Park, New Mexico

 This geological oddity is an American wonder for its natural beauty and sobering role in the history of modern warfare.
 White Sands National Park includes 275 square miles of glistening gypsum sand—the largest dune field of its kind on Earth surrounded by the U.S. Army’s White Sands Missile Range.
+The park today offers spectacular vistas and touring by automobile, hiking, biking, or pack animals.

-It was on this site in July 1945 that American scientists, led by J. Robert Oppenheimer, first unleashed the power of the atomic bomb, a victory of American ingenuity and industrial power amid World War II.
+It was on this site in July 1945 that American scientists led by J. Robert Oppenheimer first unleashed the power of the atomic bomb, a victory of American ingenuity and industrial power amid World War II.
 The achievement also had lingering ramifications for mankind.
 The Trinity test at White Sands was a prelude to the atomic attacks the following month on Hiroshima and Nagasaki in Japan that ended World War II.
-The park today offers spectacular vistas and touring by automobile, hiking, biking, or pack animals.

 Theodore Roosevelt National Park, North Dakota

-The rugged and wild parkland is celebrated for its aptly named badlands, free-roaming bison, and its namesake’s Elkhorn Ranch on the Little Missouri River.
+The rugged and wild parkland is celebrated for its rugged badlands, free-roaming bison, and its namesake’s Elkhorn Ranch on the Little Missouri River.
 Stargazing is a popular activity in the isolated park hundreds of miles from the nearest major city, with weekly events and viewing parties highlighted by the August annual Dakota Nights Astronomy Festival.

 Gettysburg National Military Park, Pennsylvania

 The stunning human cost of preserving the nation is best seen in this sprawling battlefield in rural south-central Pennsylvania.
 Gettysburg pitted about 160,000 men in a pitched three-day battle that turned the tide of the Civil War in favor of the Union.
-Some 50,000 soldiers from both sides were killed or wounded.
+Some 50,000 soldiers of both sides were killed or wounded.
 It remains the largest battle in North American history.

 Newport Mansions, Rhode Island

 The wealth of the Gilded Age springs to life in Newport where the nation’s titans of 19th-century industry built ostentatious summer homes on the cliffs where scenic Narragansett Bay meets the Atlantic Ocean.
-The Breakers, owned by railroad tycoon Cornelius Vanderbilt II, is probably the most spectacular built of limestone in the ornate style of an Italian palazzo.
+The Breakers owned by railroad tycoon Cornelius Vanderbilt II is probably the most spectacular built of limestone in the ornate style of an Italian palazzo.

-Newport’s legacy as a playground of the wealthy lives on today around its charming and busy New England downtown waterfront.
-The city is home to the International Tennis Hall of Fame and hosted America’s Cup, the world’s premier sailing race, for decades.
+Newport’s legacy as a playground of wealthy lives on today, amid its charming and busy downtown waterfront.
+The city is home to the International Tennis Hall of Fame and hosted the America’s Cup, the world’s premier sailing race, for decades.

 Charleston plantations and gardens, South Carolina

-The antebellum South, both its beauty and the disturbing legacy of human bondage, live on today, and its vast collection of some 2,000 plantations many of which are centered around historic Charleston and open to visitors.
+The antebellum South both its beauty and the disturbing legacy of human bondage live on today and its vast collection of some 2,000 plantations many of which are centered around historic Charleston and open to visitors.

 Mount Rushmore National Memorial, South Dakota